arulrajnet/attila/static/font/README.md

 The icons are generated from https://fontello.com/

+Refer the [config.json](config.json) for the list of icons and their respective unicode.

 star        - Font Awesome, star-empty  - e800
 rss         - Font Awesome, rss         - e801